Data science has been increasingly part of the conversation at companies—no matter the industry—over the past many years.

 What is data science?

-In that way, we’re all data scientists—for example, if you tell your roommate or spouse that you’ll be home in 30 minutes, you’re crunching numbers to make that prediction.
+In that way, everyone is a data scientist—for example, if you tell your roommate or spouse that you’ll be home in 30 minutes, you’re crunching numbers to make that prediction.
 Variables like time of day, weather conditions, traffic, route—all of these get taken into consideration before hypothesizing the number of minutes it will take to get from Point A to Point B. Once you’re home, you know how many minutes it took, which you then use to understand how right or wrong your prediction was.
 Over time, you adjust your mental model as your sample size grows more robust, and improve your predictions going forward.

 This is data science: the process of using tools, math, and algorithms to generate predictions, understanding the relationship between different variables that go into the number you provide, and then quantifying how right or wrong you are.